-We also offer special group rates for tours of the Museum & Lighthouse Tower if you want to include a stop at the Lighthouse as part of a visit to the spectacular Mendocino coast.
+We also offer special group rates for tours of the Outdoor Museum if you want to include a stop at the Light Station as part of a visit to the spectacular Mendocino coast.
 For more information on our group rates, please contact us at 877-725-4448, ext.
 1 or by e-mail at firstname.lastname@example.org.

 * The Pigeon Point Lighthouse equals the height of the Point Arena Lighthouse, but is not open to the public for a “climb to the top.”
 The original Point Arena Lighthouse was the twin of the Pigeon Point Lighthouse, but it was irreparably damaged in the 1906 earthquake and replaced by the current tower that was completed in 1908.